Spatiotemporal Moran dynamics in continuous media: Introduction

-In the current work, we present the deterministic limit of the spatial Moran Bd or Db process in large island lattices and derive the corresponding partial differential equation in the weak selection limit.
-We use a two-fitness model, where the mutant birth rate (fecundity), $r = 1+s$ and the death rate (viability) $d = 1+ q$, are both variable. $s$ and $q$ are the corresponding birth- and -death selection coefficients.
-We show that the partial differential equations for Bd and Db are different from FK, and only for the case of $s=0$ and $q \ll 1$ Db takes the form of FK.
-Unlike the FK formalism, the overall selection coefficient, $f = s-q$, is not the parameter that drives the dynamics.
-The shape of the wave front and the speed of the wave are different for different values of $s$ and $q$ even when $f$ is kept constant.
+In the current work, we present the deterministic limit of the spatial Moran BD or DB process in large island lattices and derive the corresponding partial differential equation in the weak selection limit.
+We use a two-fitness model, where the mutant birth rate (fecundity) $r=1+s$ and the death rate (viability) $d=1+q$ are both variable, with $s$ and $q$ as the corresponding birth- and death-selection coefficients.
+We show that the partial differential equations for BD and DB differ from FK, and only in the case $s=0$ and $q\ll1$ does DB reduce to FK.
+Unlike the FK formalism, the overall selection coefficient, $f=s-q$, is not the parameter that drives the dynamics: the shape of the wavefront and the speed of the wave differ for different values of $s$ and $q$ even when $f$ is held constant.

 We numerically compute the Fisher wave speeds and derive an algebraic formula for the speed in the weak selection limit as an implicit function of time.
-We observe that the resulting selective wave speeds differ substantially in Bd, Db, and FKPP dynamics.
-When fecundity drives the dynamics, we observe that the selective waves decelerate for the Bd process, whereas in the Db process the wave propagates with a higher, constant speed.
-In contrast, when viability drives the process, the Db wave accelerates, while the Bd and FKPP waves maintain comparable constant speeds.
-An approximate duality is observed, in which, when we switch to the case $s=0$, the behaviors of Db qualitatively change with that of Bd for $q=0$.
+We observe that the resulting selective wave speeds differ substantially in BD, DB, and FK dynamics.
+When fecundity drives the dynamics, the selective waves decelerate for the BD process; whereas, in the DB process, the wave propagates with a higher, constant speed.
+In contrast, when viability drives the process, the DB wave accelerates while the BD and FK waves maintain comparable constant speeds.
+An approximate duality is observed: switching to the case $s=0$, the behavior of DB qualitatively matches that of BD for $q=0$.

-We derive a partial differential equation that captures the selection dynamics in heterogeneous continuum media, obtained as the continuum limit of evolutionary dynamics on heterogeneous graphs.
-Within this framework, we identify a class of environments that we term isothermal media, which correspond to the continuum analog of discrete isothermal graphs.
-We further demonstrate that isothermal media are mathematically connected through gauge transformations \cite{jackson1998classical} in the functional space of $\mu(x)$ and ${\bf u}(x)$, representing spatially varying migration rates and drift fields, respectively.
+We generalize our framework to heterogeneous media and derive a partial differential equation that captures the selection dynamics in heterogeneous continuum media, obtained as the continuum limit of evolutionary dynamics on heterogeneous graphs.
+Within this framework, we identify a class of media that we term isothermal media, which corresponds to the continuum analog of discrete isothermal graphs.
+We further demonstrate that isothermal media are mathematically connected through gauge transformations \cite{jackson1998classical} in the functional space of $\mu(x)$ and $\boldsymbol{\alpha}(x)$, which represent spatially varying migration rates and drift fields, respectively.